 Formed in 1898 by William B. Fasig and Edward A. Tipton, Fasig-Tipton Co. is North America’s oldest Thoroughbred auction company.

-The company currently operates 12 sales annually in four locations, serving horsemen and -women in the heart of Thoroughbred country in Lexington, KY; supporting the exceptional regional programs of the Midlantic states in Timonium, MD and New York in Saratoga Springs, NY; and at the exhilarating championship meet at Gulfstream Park in Hallandale Beach, FL.
+The company currently operates 14 sales annually in five states, serving horsemen and -women in the heart of Thoroughbred country in Lexington, KY; supporting the exceptional regional programs of the Midlantic states in Timonium, MD, New York in Saratoga Springs, NY, and California at Santa Anita Park in Arcadia, CA and in Pomona, CA; and at the exhilarating championship meet at Gulfstream Park in Hallandale Beach, FL.

 Fasig-Tipton also has the distinction of having sold two Triple Crown winners: 1977 Triple Crown winner Seattle Slew is a graduate of The July Sale and 2015 Triple Crown champion American Pharoah is a graduate of The Saratoga Sale.

 With exceptional business relationships around the world and a variety of both selected and open sales, Fasig-Tipton creates a strong market and advantageous opportunities for buyers, consignors, owners, and breeders operating at all levels of the industry.

 Fasig-Tipton's first headquarters were in Madison Square Garden in New York, and Fasig-Tipton initially sold high-class road and carriage horses in addition to Thoroughbred and Standardbred racing stock.